-IV.
-RESULTS AND DISCUSSION

-Considering the tourism potential of our country, in Romania it can be exploited multiple forms of tourism.
+Yeung, 1995].
+The SWOT analysis is concluded with proposals of developing the Romanian tourism.
+This tourism, respectively ecotourism.
+IV.RESULTS AND DISCUSSION Considering the tourism potential of our country, in Romania it can be exploited multiple forms of tourism.
 Through the National Tourism Development Master Plan, Romania has established the targets that have to be achieved until 2026.
-Also, since 2009, National Institute of Research and Development in Tourism has drafted the National Strategy for Ecotourism Development in Romania in which is defined the concept, the international experience regarding this concept and the present situation of ecotourism in Romania.
+Also, since 2009, in which is defined the concept, the international experience regarding this concept and the present situation of ecotourism in Romania.
 These documents represent a guideline in terms of tourism development for our country.

-Romanian tourism sector analysis

-We have analysed the establishment of touristic reception, the touristic destination, the ownership status, the places of accommodation, the trend of the arrivals and of the staying overnights of tourists, the index of net using the touristic accommodation capacity in function.
+Romanian tourism sector analysis: We have analysed the establishment of touristic reception, the touristic destination, the ownership status, the places of accommodation, the trend of the arrivals and of the staying overnights of tourists, the index of